What is a Ramadan or fasting Headache?

 • Keep a steady Ramadan routine, avoid going to bed too late and lack of sleep.

 • In case you cannot control the headaches with preventative measures, medication may be indicated and certain types have shown to be particularly effective e.g. non-steroidal anti-inflammatory drug (NSAID) taken in the morning before starting the fast.
-If the headaches get uncontrollable or reach a severe intensity, it is advisable to seek specialist medical advice to exclude other causes.
+If the headaches get uncontrollable or reach a severe intensity, it is advisable to seek specialist medical advice from a Neurology Doctor in Dubai to exclude other causes.
 People suffering from migraine may also require other treatment during Ramadan.